Full-time MBA success stories

 Pre-MBA: Product Development Scientist, healthcare industry

-“I manage business readiness and change, and I am currently working on a full system migration in our largest contact centre - responsibilities that constantly draw on my MBA experience.
-Project management skills, along with the ability to cope with tight deadlines and conflicting demands, are essential.
+“I manage new product development, specifically integrating technology into our propositions to help customers manage all areas of their home life, along with commercial and market aspects – responsibilities that constantly draw on my MBA experience.
+An innovative outlook, along with the ability to cope with tight deadlines and conflicting demands, is essential.

 “I've learned that it's how you lead, work as a team and take your eagle-eyed, strong-minded colleagues with you that employers are looking for.
 To be a great business leader you don't need to know the most, but you do need to know how to draw the right knowledge out of team members.”